 How to Get Rid of Ants in the Bathroom

 Ant infestations in your bathroom can be handled with the same protocols that you use in the other areas of your home with a few special considerations.
 If ants are congregating in your bathroom, they are likely there because they are getting something from your bathroom that they need to survive.
 Water is the most obvious life-sustaining element ants are receiving from your bathroom.

 The most likely species of ant in your bathroom is the carpenter ant.
 Carpenter ants and how to kill them will be discussed in greater detail below, but they often build nests in the damp wall behind the tiles or walls in your bathroom.
 Carpenter ants do not eat wood, but they can excavate and remove damaged wood in your structure to build their nests.
 Carpenter ants are one of the most difficult ants to exterminate, especially when they are nesting inside your bathroom.

-Argentine ants are another ant species that regular makes an appearance in the bathroom.
-Argentine ants build nests outside in moist areas that is close to food.
+Argentine ants are another ant species that regularly makes an appearance in the bathroom.
+Argentine ants build nests outside in moist areas that are close to food.
 Indoors, that may mean under the bathroom sink, inside the toilet tank, or behind the toilet.
-Argentine ants are considered a super-colony ant.
+Argentine ants are considered super-colony ants.
 They are highly adaptable and survive in conditions that most other ants cannot.
 All efforts should be used to eradicate the entire Argentine ant colony if you find one in your bathroom.

 How to Get Rid of Carpenter Ants